ruidongjr/5.2.-Flower-identification/README.md

 Test Accuracy:

 ## Future works:
+1. With aid of cloud platform, complicated CNN model can be explored.

-1. DNN has been supported by universal approximation theorem that any continuous function can be approximated by a neural network with finite neurons.
-Fine tuning is needed to find the suitable hyper-paramters.
+2. DNN has been supported by universal approximation theorem that any continuous function can be approximated by a neural network with finite neurons.
+Fine tuning is needed to find the suitable hyper-parameters.

-2. Due to the difficulty of training a complicated CNN, deep transfer learning can be used, which is also proved by academia, to quicken the training time and boost the accuracy.
+3. Due to the difficulty of training a complicated CNN, deep transfer learning can be used, which is also proved by academia, to quicken the training time and boost the accuracy.

 ## Requirements: